 Natural teeth are designed to last a lifetime.
 Unfortunately, this is not the case for many people.
-Many people are missing at least one tooth, sometimes even all of their teeth, due to periodontal disease, tooth decay or trauma.
-Thanks to advances in dental technology, a realistic replacement has been developed that acts, looks and feels just like natural teeth.
+Many people are missing at least one tooth, sometimes even all of their teeth, due to periodontal disease, tooth decay, or trauma.
+Thanks to advances in dental technology, a realistic replacement has been developed that acts, looks, and feels just like natural teeth.

 Dental implants are now the number one solution for replacing missing teeth.
-They are the only solution that most resemble real teeth.
-If you put a natural tooth and dental implant side by side, you will see that their parts are very similar; a root that holds the tooth in place and a crown which is the part seem above the gums.
+They are the only solution that most resembles real teeth.
+If you put a natural tooth and dental implant side by side, you will see that their parts are very similar; a root that holds the tooth in place and a crown which is the part seen above the gums.
 Just like natural teeth, if implants are cared for properly with regular brushing and flossing and dental check-ups, they can last a lifetime.

-Dr. Heather Adams is a local restorative dentist in Rogers Arkansas that offers many types of dental implants in Rogers, AR for patients missing one, multiple or all of their teeth.
-She coordinates treatment with local oral surgeons or periodontists to bring her patients the very best tooth replacement option.
+Dr. Heather Adams is a local restorative dentist in Rogers Arkansas that offers many types of dental implants in Rogers, AR for patients missing one, multiple, or all of their teeth.
+She coordinates treatment with local oral surgeons or periodontists to bring her patients the very best tooth-replacement option.
 To understand why teeth implants are the best option, it’s important to understand what they are made up of and how they work.

 A Dental Implant Has 3 Parts